These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Virginia Bluebells

-These native shade perennials look amazing when planted in masses under tall trees.
+These native shade perennials look amazing when planted in a group under tall trees.
 They prefer moist soil, and the plants are ephemeral, meaning they disappear during the heat of summer.
 Not to worry: They'll be back (and spread) next year.

 best shade perennials virginia bluebells